posthtml/posthtml-include/README.md

 ```

 ### Component options
-__data__: Object containing any local variables that you want to be accessible inside the include component
+__locals__: Object containing any local variables that you want to be accessible inside the include component

 <h2 align="center">Usage</h2>